 So, how exactly does CPR work?
-Following cardiac arrest (or a similar type of medical emergency), the heart stops, making it unable to pump blood, oxygen, and vital nutrients throughout the body.
+Following cardiac arrest (or a similar medical emergency), the heart stops beating, making it unable to pump blood, oxygen, and vital nutrients throughout the body.
 Within just a few minutes, this lack of circulation can be fatal for the victim.

-This is where CPR comes into play.
+It is where administering CPR is vital.
 With cycles of chest compressions and rescue breaths, you can help keep the victim stable.
-Chest compressions work to mimic how the heart pumps to keep blood and oxygen circulating throughout the body.
+Chest compressions mimic how the heart pumps to keep blood and oxygen circulating throughout the body.
 Rescue breaths provide vital oxygen directly to the victim.

 5 SITUATIONS WHEN NOT TO PERFORM CPR